thingsboard/thingsboard.github.io/docs/user-guide/integrations/sodaq.md

 - After filling all fields click the **ADD** button.

-### Post telemetry and verify the Integration
+## Step 3: Post telemetry and verify the Integration configuration

-For posting device telemetry we will use the Rest APIs, [Telemetry upload APIs](/docs/reference/http-api/#telemetry-upload-api).
+Before we rush to T-Mobile IoT platform configuration, let's make sure ThingsBoard is properly configured using simple cURL command.
+We will be simulating message from the T-Mobile IoT platform using command below.
+Please note that we will use the HTTP Endpoint URL from a Step 2.

 For this we will need to copy HTTP endpoint URL from the **SODAQ** Integration.

 ![image](/images/user-guide/integrations/sodaq/http-endpoint-url.png)